-ACCC Chairman Rod Sims delivers a speech to the Australian Conference of Economists, discussing a number of inquires the ACCC is involved with, including the digital platforms inquiry, the retail electricity prices inquiry and the consumer data right.
+ACCC Chair Rod Sims delivers a speech to the Australian Conference of Economists, discussing a number of inquires the ACCC is involved with, including the digital platforms inquiry, the retail electricity prices inquiry and the consumer data right.

 Check against delivery